9 Risk Factors for Gum Disease

 If left untreated, bacteria can multiple and cause gaps in gums where infection spreads and also damages the tooth’s structure, leading to tooth loss.

-Keeping a good oral hygiene routine where you brush and floss your teeth daily and attend regular dental visits can help to improve your gum health.
+Keeping a good oral hygiene routine where you brush and floss your teeth daily and attend regular dental visits can help to improve and maintain your gum health.

 Your dentist may recommend a professional clean, deep scaling or root planning to remove all bacteria in order to restore your oral health and prepare your mouth for dental implants.